 Fentanyl is tasteless, colorless, and not visible when mixed with other substances.
 Recreational MDMA may be mixed with a dose of Fentanyl without the knowledge of the person taking the drugs.
 This mix can have dangerous consequences.

 Because the purity of MDMA bought on the street is always questionable, people need to be aware of the risks that come from taking both types of drugs at the same time.
 Without knowing if there’s an opioid like Fentanyl in the MDMA, a person can be sent into a cardiac emergency caused by respiratory depression that slows breathing and reduces oxygen in the blood.
 The Fentanyl overdose may show up in other symptoms typical of opioid abuse, including cold and clammy skin, limpness in body, blue-colored lips and fingernails, and loss of consciousness.

 5 Reasons to Use Medical Detox for MDMA Abuse

 1. Medical detox eliminates the risk of complications from MDMA withdrawal.

-Medical detox provides a safe and comfortable space for a patient to experience withdrawal symptoms.
+Medical drug detox in Dallas provides a safe and comfortable space for a patient to experience withdrawal symptoms.
 Complications that may arise at home are often psychological in nature and can be related to symptoms such as hallucinations, psychosis, and panic attacks.
-Prescription medications may be used as part of treatment of MDMA withdrawal symptoms.
+Prescription medications may be used as part of the treatment of MDMA withdrawal symptoms.

 2. Medical detox provides round-the-clock care.